-The RADIOMI network research objective is to pool the expertise of nine leading experts to provide a coordinated first class training program to produce new talent and innovation in radiochemistry for MI.
+The RADIOMI project research objective is to pool the expertise of nine leading scientists to provide a coordinated first class training program to produce new talent and innovation in Radiochemistry for Molecular Imaging.

 In the process, the network will provide state-of-the-art training opportunities in chemistry, radiochemistry, nuclear physics, microfluidic and flow technology, pharmacology, (pre)clinical imaging (oncology, Central Nervous System), multimodal imaging, all key disciplines for radiopharmaceutical development and nuclear medicine but also related to health physics, all having a major impact on society’s welfare.